Application Guidelines and Event Information

 The Handmade Market is a juried event.
-The Artist Application for the event on May 4th will be open from February 18 until March 17 midnight EST.
+The Artist Application for the event on will be open from early July until September.

 Because we receive many more applications than the venue can accommodate, we cannot accept every artist who applies — sometimes as few as 20%.
 After the deadline, the applications are reviewed and voted on by each of The Handmaidens.
-Status notifications will be sent via email starting on March 25th.
+Status notifications will be sent via email starting late September.
 Be sure to add @thehandmaidens.com and @thehandmademarket.com to your acceptable email addresses list / spam filter to ensure that you receive all emails regarding the event.

 Participating artists are chosen according to how well their work fits into the scope of The Handmade Market, how well the business and products are represented in the application, and the quality and originality of the products.
 Only accepted artists may participate in the show.

-The Artist Application for the May 4th event will be open from from February 18 until midnight on March 17.
+The Artist Application for the November event will be open from from early July until midnight on September.
 Late and incomplete applications will not be accepted.
 There are no exceptions to this policy.

 You will be prompted to pay the $15 application fee via Paypal after submitting your application.
 Your application is not considered complete until we receive the application fee.